 - 1. No more than 4 hours of electives may be taken in courses offered by the College of Business Administration. - 2.
-A grade of "C" or better must be earned in all Courses Required for the Major and all Supporting Courses.
+A grade of "C" or better must be earned in all Area F courses and core curriculum lower-level math courses, all courses required for the major, and all supporting courses.